ModernAppsNinja/modernappsninja.github.io/content/english/blog/tkc-update.md

 type: "post"
 ---

-### Step but Step procedure on how to update Tanzu Kubernetes Clusters
+### Step by step procedure on how to update Tanzu Kubernetes Clusters